Drew Tal – Secret Windows (Male)

 Dimensions: 40 x 24.75″

 Media: Duraflex fine art archival paper mounted between aluminum and clear plexiglass

-In Empire, Drew Tal expresses his interest in foreign cultures by exploring the roles and visual appearances of the members of an east asian political dynasty, touching on the relationship between men and women in conjunction with the relationship between viewer and subject.
-While leaders are considered to hold a sense of agency over subjects, the figure’s lack of physical dimensionality and unmoving stares instead subverts these traditional roles, where instead the artist and audience fills the position of ruler.
+In Empire, Drew Tal expresses his interest in foreign cultures by exploring the roles and visual appearances of the members of an East Asian political dynasty, touching on the relationship between men and women in conjunction with the relationship between viewer and subject.
+While we consider leaders to hold a sense of agency over their subjects, the figure’s lack of physical dimensionality and unmoving stares instead subverts these traditional roles, where instead, the artist and audience fills the position of ruler.